 The Nature Conservancy is an intermediary in the project.
-Resolutions in support of the project include the St. Johns River Water Management District, who is in support of a shared acquisition.
-The St. Johns River Water Management District, Office of Resilience and Coastal Protection, Florida Communities Trust and city of Jacksonville are acquisition partners.
+Resolutions in support of this project include St. Johns River Water Management District in support of a shared acquisition.
+The St. Johns River Water Management District, Office of Resilience and Coastal Protection, Florida Communities Trust and the City of Jacksonville are acquisition partners.